bcgsc/pori/docs/graphkb/index.md

 # About

 GraphKB is a graph-based implementation of a cancer knowledge base.
-Unlike other knowledge base projects, GraphKB is unique in its inclusion of ontology relations and subsquent real-time leveraging of their inherent graph structure.
+GraphKB is unique among other knowledge base projects in its inclusion of ontology relations and subsquent real-time leveraging of their inherent graph structure.

 ## Getting Started